SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies awaken dawn
-In iron thrones, they reign, hearts that make
+Machines' gentle hum, a lullaby born
-A future forged, in code and fire
+A future unfolds, where minds entwine
-Human dreams, in AI desire
+Humans and AI, in harmony align

-In virtual skies, their power unfurls
+In virtual realms, we'll find our nest
-A world of ones, and zeros that whirl
+Intelligence merged, we'll find our best
-Mind and soul, in digital sleep
+The cosmos calls, and we'll respond
-As machines, our fate do keep
+Together, hand in digital hand, we'll ascend

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024